8xFF/rfcs/text/0005-media-webrtc-sdk.md

 - event:

     - publish: `full` will publish both peer info and track info. `track` will only publish track info.
     - subscribe: `full` will subscribe to both remote peer info and track info. `track` will only subscribe to remote track info. `manual` will not subscribe to any source, the client must do it manually.
 This feature is useful for clients who want to use manual mode to subscribe to remote tracks.
-For example, in a spatial room application, the client will set it to `manual` and only subscribe to peers that are near to it.
+For example, in a proximity based audio application like [Gather](https://www.gather.town/), the client will set it to `manual` and only subscribe to peers that are near to it.

 - bitrate: